 Installing an eG Agent on Linux

-• The eG agent software for Linux is available in the eG web site as a tar file and an iAgent script - a pair each for the 32-bit and 64-bit versions of Linux.
+• The eG agent software for Linux is available in the eG web site as a tar file and an iAgent script - a pair each for every bit-rate and flavor combination of Linux.
 You can download the tar file and iAgent script that corresponds to the bit version of the target Linux host from the eG web site, and manually run the iAgent script on that host to install the eG agent.
-This approach is ideal if you want to deploy eG for a single organization - i.e., for the Enterprise deployment of eG.
+This approach is ideal if you want to deploy eG for a single organization - i.e., for the Enterprise deployment of eG. To know how to manually install the eG agent on a single Windows host, follow the procedure detailed in the Installing Linux Agents for an Enterprise Deployment of the eG Managertopic.

 Installing Linux Agents for an Enterprise Deployment of the eG Manager